The Plaster of Thought-Walls (Translated)

 Those who only have Facebook truly have no one.

-I wish Zuckerberg a happy spring.
-May the words “It’s free” on Facebook never change.
-May those whose days aren’t yet consumed by Facebook remain well without paying a penny.
-Since this morning, Ravi Babu has been playing in my head… “Let those who are happy remain happy…”
+I extend spring greetings to Zuckerberg.
+May the writing on Facebook, “It’s free,” never change.
+May those whose days haven’t yet stopped revolving around Facebook stay well without paying a penny.
+Since morning, Ravi Babu has been playing in my head…….
+May those who are happy stay happy…….

 May no couple in the world ever break apart.